TauGuide/tau-guide-documents/docs/Tutorials/step-by-step-guide-how-to-store-agoras.md

 ---
-title: How to store Agoras
+title: HAgoras: How to Store
 description: Step by step instructions on how to store Agoras.
 disableTableOfContents: false
 ---